 Below are some of the many benefits of an evolution worldview:

 A Map That Provides Clarity

-Understanding evolution is like having a map that lets you see your world clearly, helping you to successfully navigate through life, avoiding the rocks of frustration and whirlpools of despair.
-Only by seeing where we have come from may we influence where we are going.
+Understanding evolution is like having a map.
+This map offers clarity that helps you successfully navigate through life, avoiding rocks of frustration and whirlpools of despair.
+By seeing where we have come from we can best see where we are going.

 Because it comes close to describing reality, evolution is a worldview that, like a map, helps us locate and reach our destinations.
 When we are lost, this map helps us find ourselves.
 In some cases, it can be a tool that helps us survive and thrive.
 This map shows clearly marked paths leading to freedom of the human spirit.